Asynchronousx/OpenCV-CMake-Build-Script/README.md

 avoiding the stress of compiling copy-pasted code everytime into your config file.

 Simple as it is, bebfore using this script is *strongly* suggested to create an alias to make the script executable everywhere<br>
-into your system.Instead, is requested the presence of the OpenCV build dir into the path variables.<br>
+into your system.Instead, it is <b>requested</b> the presence of the OpenCV build dir into the path variables.<br>

 If you *don't have* the OpenCV_DIR set into your shell file, you should do something like this (example for *bash shell*, <br>
 assuming you have installed OpenCV and it is currently into your main folder): <br>